A Kernel-Based Approach for Modelling Gaussian Processes with Functional Information

-For $t \in T$, define $\delta_t$ to be the Dirac functional which maps a function $f$ to $f(t)$.
-The collection $\{\delta_t\}_{t \in T}$ are known as the evaluation functionals.
-These are commonly seen defined on the continuous functions $(C(T),||\cdot||_\infty)$ where $||\cdot||_\infty$ denotes the supremum norm.
+For $t \in T$, define $\varrho_t: f \mapsto f(t)$ to be the {evaluation} functional.
+These are commonly seen defined on $(C(T),||\cdot||_\infty)$ where $||\cdot||_\infty$ denotes the supremum norm.
 As elements of the dual space, the evaluation functionals correspond to Dirac measures.
-The motivation behind reproducing kernel Hilbert spaces (RKHS) is to construct a Hilbert space so that the evaluation functionals are bounded, and thus identify uniquely with an element of the space itself.
-This is different from an $L^2$ space that contains congruence classes of functions in which two classes are equal if their representives are equal almost surely.
-Under this construction, the evaluation functionals are not even well-defined.
-Thus, to guarantee these functionals exist and are bounded, clearly the Hilbert space must contain only continuous functions.
-Therefore, a RKHS on $T$ is defined to be a collection of functions $(\mathcal{H}(T),\langle \cdot,\cdot \rangle_{\mathcal{H}(T)})$ such that the evaluation functionals are bounded.
+The motivation behind RKHS is to construct a Hilbert space so that each evaluation functional is bounded and thus identifies uniquely with an element of the space itself.
+Thus, a RKHS on $T$, $(\mathcal{H}(T),\langle \cdot,\cdot \rangle_{\mathcal{H}(T)}),$ is defined to be the collection of functions such that the evaluation functionals are bounded.